Twilio Node

 Node Properties

-All of the account configuration inputs, except for the maximum price, support string templates.
+All of the account configuration inputs, except for the Max SMS Price, support string templates.

 Message Configuration